-The Founders' Second Amendment: Origins of the Right to Bear Arms (2008).
+The Founders' Second Amendment: Origins of the Right to Bear Arms (2008, new ed.
+2019).
 Cited in McDonald v.
 Chicago.

 Freedmen, the Fourteenth Amendment, and the Right to Bear Arms, 1866-1876 (1998).
 New Edition: Securing Civil Rights (2010).
 Cited in McDonald v.
 Chicago and DC v.
 Heller.